SetProtocol/STIPS/STIPS/STIP-009.md

 **ManagerFactory**

-- Allow `owner` to create new set tokens with a manager smart contract
+- Allow `deployer` to create new set tokens with a manager smart contract
-- Allow `owner` to migrate existing set tokens to a manager smart contract
+- Allow `deployer` to migrate existing set tokens to a manager smart contract
-- Allow `owner` to enable extensions and initialize corresponding modules
+- Allow `deployer` to enable extensions and initialize corresponding modules
-- Allow `owner` to create manager smart contract and initialize and parameterize all modules and extensions in two transactions
+- Allow `deployer` to create manager smart contract and initialize and parameterize all modules and extensions in two transactions

 **BaseManagerV3**